Our customers have been hired by:

 Pro Tip: Drop personal pronouns from your writer resume summary or objective.
 You will focus more on the prospective employer—and they will picture you achieving great things for the company.

-What is the best way to describe your work experience as a writer:
+How to describe work experience on a resume for a writer:

 - Use the reverse-chronological order.
 Describe your experience starting from your most recent position.
 Move backwards until the last position relevant to the writing job you’re applying for.